SchweizerischeBundesbahnen/lot/CONTRIBUTING.md

 * **Toolchain and Environment Details** - which versions of libraries, toolchain, platform etc
 * **Motivation for or Use Case** - explain what are you trying to do and why the current behavior is a bug for you
-* **Browsers and Operating System** - is this a problem with all browsers?
 * **Reproduce the Error** - provide a live example (using StackBlitz or similar) or a unambiguous set of steps
-* **Screenshots** - maybe screenshots can help the team triage issues far more quickly than a text description.
 * **Related Issues** - has a similar issue been reported before?
 * **Suggest a Fix** - if you can't fix the bug yourself, perhaps you can point to what might be causing the problem (line of code or commit)